Anderson Twins Comedy Show

-Our vision with this first Common Read is to create an environment that promotes reading, of course, but also one that guides and encourages people to identify, reflect upon, and share their own stories.
-We have a keen awareness that we are facilitating the way-finding of our community of learners and are excited about the great potential of Wild to speak to and move each member of our campus community – ever so subtly in some cases, boldly in others.
-Who isn’t moved by a story of transformation well-told?
-It is what all good educators seek; for many, it is the Holy Grail.
+Our vision is to create an environment that promotes reading, of course, but also one that guides and encourages people to identify, reflect upon, and share their own stories.
+We have a keen awareness that we are facilitating the way-finding of our community of learners and are excited about the great potential of God Grew Tired of Us to speak to and move each member of our campus community.

 About Arts Across Campus

 Launched in 2001 to assess and improve the existing arts environment on campus, Arts Across Campus (AAC) plans and presents an annual arts program.
 AAC may include a combination of concerts, theater, lecture, film, rotating art exhibitions, and permanent public art installations in a given year.